Fag-end selling drags Sensex down 141 pts; Yes Bank rallies 8 pc

-Stock market benchmark Sensex on Monday declined by 141 points at the close after a volatile session, dragged down by profit-booking in select IT, banking, pharma and FMCG stocks mainly in the closing session.
+Stock market benchmark Sensex on Monday declined by 141 points after a volatile session, dragged down by profit-booking in select IT, banking, pharma and FMCG stocks mainly in the last hour of trade.
 The 30-share BSE Sensex settled at 37,531.98 points, down by 141.33 points or 0.38 per cent as 24 of its components posted losses.
 The barometer oscillated between the day's high of 37,919.47 and the low of 37,480.53.

 Broader NSE Nifty dropped by 48.35 points or 0.43 per cent to close at 11,126.40 as leading IT, pharma, financials, and oil stocks retreated due to profit booking.
 As many as 32 of Nifty components declined.
 "Market traded range-bound as investors are expecting the downward revision in GDP estimate to mirror in second-quarter earnings as well.
 The core auto, banks and infra are already in subdued condition due to weak demand while stock-specific buying was seen in few blue chips in the light of good monsoon and advantages of tax cut," Vinod Nair, Head of Research at Geojit Financial Services commented.